Knowledge Hub

 What should I do if the FCA has requested further information from me about my application?

-If you need more time to gather the information requested, or to revise your plans in response to feedback from your case officer, you always have the option to withdraw your application and re-apply again later.
-However, remember that you will lose the fee you’ve paid and will have to pay this again if you re-apply.
+If you need more time to gather the information or revise your plans in response to feedback, you can withdraw your application and reapply later.
+However, remember that you will lose the initial fee you’ve paid and will have to pay this again if you re-apply.

 What should I do if the FCA is minded to refuse my authorisation application?